Steven Kwan Player Props: Guardians vs. Mariners

 Mariners Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Mariners pitching staff ranks 13th in the league.
+- The Mariners pitching staff is 14th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Mariners' 3.33 team ERA ranks eighth across all league pitching staffs.
+- The Mariners' 3.18 team ERA ranks sixth among all league pitching staffs.

-- Mariners pitchers combine to give up six total home runs at a rate of 0.8 per game (to rank 11th in baseball).
+- The Mariners allow the fifth-fewest home runs in baseball (six total, 0.7 per game).

-- Gonzales (0-0) gets the start for the Mariners, his second of the season.
+- The Mariners will look to Kirby (0-1) in his second start this season.

 © 2023 Data Skrive.
 All rights reserved.